 6 Common Mistakes People Make When Crafting a Self Care Routine

 The key to sticking to your self care routine is designing it to be as sustainable as possible.
-These are the most common self care mistakes I see women (especially business owners) making in their routines.
+These are the most common self care mistakes I see women (especially business owners) making in their routines (and the common self-care myths they think they need to stick to).

 1. They pick activities they don’t enjoy.